Red lory: Aviculture

 This intelligent bird has a playful personality and a colourful appearance.
 They are often described as flamboyant, theatrical and pugnacious birds.
 The subspecies, Buru red lory (Eos bornea cyanonothus) is darker, more maroon in colour, and is often confused in captivity with the nominate.
 Inadvertent interbreeding between the two subspecies has made a clear identification difficult for pet owners as hybrids can be found.
 The other two subspecies are not as common, Rothschild's red lory (Eos bornea rothschildi) and Bernstein's red lory (Eos bornea bernsteini).
 Lories are very intelligent, trainable, affectionate, playful and curious and they can display interesting behaviors.
 For example, some lories have wrapped themselves in a washcloth for sleeping or some sleep on their backs with their feet up in the air.
-When kept as a pet, they should be given toys (ropes, bells, balls, swings), chewing items and branches.
+When kept as a pet, they should be given toys (ropes, balls, swings), chewing items and branches.
 They require much attention and care.
 They should be bathed frequently in a bird bath, bowl or shower, and they can be dried by the sun or by a blow drier.
-A moderate amount of their feathers should be clipped to prevent them from flying.
 Young birds must be socialized and exposed to new people and new things (new cages, toys, vet visits, wing and nail clippings).
 Outdoor housing is preferred, but if housed in cages, the cages must be large and cleaned often.
 They may be kept alone or with others, as long as they are closely monitored for signs of aggression.
 Mated pairs defend their territories forcefully.